 Flights from the US

-Because domestic flights wholly within the US or Canada can cost less than flights between the two countries, you could save by crossing the border before or after your flight.
+Because domestic flights wholly within the US or Canada can cost less than flights between the two countries, you could save money by crossing the border before or after your flight.
 This is especially true of long-haul flights: a transcontinental flight from New York to Vancouver can be considerably more expensive than a similar flight to Seattle (which lies only 160km south of Vancouver).

 Flying north/south is reasonably quick: New York to Montréal takes around 1hr 15min; New York to Toronto 1hr 30min; New York to Halifax 1hr 50min; LA to Vancouver 2hr 45min; and LA to Calgary 3hr.
 Flying east/west between countries usually involves a stopover or onward connection, so New York–Vancouver can take 7–8hr.